solnsumei/expense-db/README.md

 ```
 cd expense-db
 ```
-- In the main.py file, the Expense and ExpenseDatabase and uuid has already been imported.
+- In the main.py file, the Expense and ExpenseDatabase classes and uuid module has already been imported.
-- Add code to utilize the ExpenseDatabase and Expense methods
+- Add code to utilize the ExpenseDatabase class and Expense class methods
 - Run `python main.py` to test the project

 ### Usage